edward70/lua-openai/README.md

 - `role`: A string representing the role of the message sender.
 It must be one of the following values: "system", "user", or "assistant".
 - `content`: A string containing the content of the message.
-- `name`: An optional string representing the name of the message sender.
-If not provided, it should be `nil`.

 For example, a valid message object might look like this: